 Users are not the centre of design.
 It might make you feel like going back to 90s when there’s no such a thing called user experience.
-You didn’t get it wrong.
-Users are crucial for design, but they are not THE most important, at least not THE only important part.
+Let me get straight to the point, design is to create balanced value to stakeholders from multiple parties, and users are just just one of them.
+Therefore, in the real world, users are crucial for design, but they are not THE most important, at least not THE only important part.

 Let me begin with the role of a firm.
 Why does a firm exist?
 In 1937, Ronald Coase wrote an essay “The Nature of the Firm”, which was awarded him the Nobel prize for economics.
 In that essay, Coase explained that firms exist because they reduce the transaction costs that emerge during production and exchange, capturing efficiencies that individuals cannot.
 For example, why does Google exist?
 Because Google reduces the costs of people obtaining information.
 Compared with asking someone or looking up in newspaper or books, there are only need a few clicks required to reach the information.

 If a firm exists to reduce the transaction costs of society, here comes another question, why do many firms exist?
 Is it possible that only one firm exists?
 That’s what happened to China in the planned economy era when we found out that the transaction costs of society significantly increased rather than decreased.
 Why?
 Because the transaction costs are not only external but also internal.
 Coase concluded that the internal transaction costs increase when a firm expands.
 As long as internal transaction costs exceed external ones for the same kind of exchange, a firm stops expanding.